Volunteer Opportunities.

 What training is there?

-Bedrock will provide you with all the training you need to become an integral part of our team.
+Bedrock Radio will provide you with all the training you need to become an integral part of our team.

 If you wish to progress to become a presenter,